EGABENADETTE10/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move the file betty from /tmp/ to /tmp/my_first_directory
+script to move betty from /tmp to /tmp/my_first_directory